Artexs/Astro-app/.ai/create-view-implementation-plan.md

     - `max: number`

 ### `GenerationLoadingOverlay.tsx`
-- **Component Description**: A modal overlay that covers the view while the AI is generating flashcards.
-It provides crucial user feedback that the system is working.
+- **Component Description**: A modal overlay that provides feedback to the user while the AI generation is in progress.
+It prevents further interaction with the page.
-- **Main Elements**: A container `div` with a semi-transparent background, a loading spinner, and a status `p` tag with `aria-live="polite"` for accessibility.
+- **Main Elements**: A container `div` with a semi-transparent background, a loading spinner/animation, and a status message (e.g., "Generating your flashcards...") with `aria-live="polite"` for accessibility.
 - **Handled Interactions**: None.
 - **Handled Validation**: None.
 - **Types**: None.